-Specifying syn_radhardlevel in the Source Code
+Specifying syn\radhardlevel in the Source Code

-For a module, you can attach the syn_radhardlevel attribute either in the Attributes panel of the SCOPE window or in the source code.
+For a module, you can attach the syn\radhardlevel attribute either in the Attributes panel of the SCOPE window or in the source code.
 For a register, you can only apply this attribute in the source code.

-To set attributes in SCOPE, see How Attributes and Directives are Specified, on page 6 in the Attribute Reference manual.
+To set attributes in SCOPE, see the Attribute Reference in the Attribute Reference manual Manual.
 The following procedure outlines how to set this attribute in the source code.

 - 1. To set a global or default value, make sure that the corresponding Microsemi macro file is the first file listed in the project, if required. - 2.
-To set a syn_radhardlevel value for all the registers of a module, do the following: - Set the value in the source file.
-The following sets all registers of module_b to tmr:
+To set a syn\radhardlevel value for all the registers of a module, do the following: - Set the value in the source file.
+The following sets all registers of module\b to tmr:

-١ /HDL Verilog ι library symplify; use symplify.attributes.all; attribute sym_radhardlevel of behav: architecture is "tmr"; module module_b (a, b, sub, clk, rst) /synthesis syn_radhardlevel="tmr"/;
+VHDL Verilog library synplify; use synplify.attributes.all; attribute syn_radhardlevel of behav: architecture is "tmr"; module module_b (a, b, sub, clk, rst) /synthesis syn_radhardlevel="tmr"/;

-Add the appropriate Microsemi macro file (tmr.v or tmr.vhd) to the project, unless you are working with a SmartFusion2 or RTG4 target.
-You do not need to add the Microsemi macro file to your project for these devices.
+Add the appropriate Microsemi macro file (tmr.v or tmr.vhd) to the project.
 The macro files are in the installDirectory/lib/microsemi.